 The most traditional way to prepare the lemongrass chicken for this dish is to grill it.
 “Ga Nuong” literally translates to grilled chicken.
 The grill imparts yummy earthy flavor to the dish.
 However, I do not have a grill at home, so in developing this recipe, I chose to use a saute pan.
 The results were still very tasty.

-- Lemongrass – Adds a slight lemon-y taste to the chicken and helps balance out the rich and savory flavors.
-If you don’t have lemongrass, I would use a tablespoon of lime juice and the zest of 1 lime.
+• Lemongrass – If you don’t have lemongrass, I would use a tablespoon of lime juice and the zest of 1 lime.
 The flavor won’t be the same as lemongrass, but it’s a good enough substitute.
+Check out my guide on how to use lemongrass for tips on how to cut this ingredient!

-- Shallots and garlic – Adds extra flavor the chicken!
-Shallots can be substituted with sweet yellow onion.
+• Shallots – Shallots can be substituted with sweet yellow onion.
 I would use about 3 tbsp of onion.

-- Vegetable Oil – Helps give the chicken its brown color.
-Substitute with grapeseed oil or olive oil.
+• Vegetable Oil – Substitute with grapeseed oil or olive oil.

-- Light brown sugar – Adds sweetness to help balance out the savory flavors from the fish sauce and soy sauce.
-Light brown sugar can be substituted with dark brown sugar.
+• Light brown sugar – Light brown sugar can be substituted with dark brown sugar.
 Note that dark brown sugar is sweeter, so that will make the dish sweeter.
 If you want to make this dish processed sugar free, use another tablespoon of honey.

-- Peanuts (optional) – Crushed peanuts are served in every vermicelli noodle bowl.
-If you don’t like peanuts, leave it out.
+• Peanuts (optional) – If you don’t like peanuts, leave it out.
 A good substitute for crushed peanuts is fried shallots.

 This vermicelli noodle bowl can include a variety of different herbs and vegetables.
 In addition to those mentioned in the recipe, some others you can include are bean sprouts, cilantro, perilla leaves, and Thai basil.